-- Two (2) courses will be taken in the student's own religious tradition.
-Courses taken in the student's own religious tradition should include research papers focused on some aspect of interreligious dialogue. - Three (3) courses will be taken in theory and method: DC 5210 Theology of Interreligious Dialogue; DC5003 History of Religions and DC5004 Comparative Theology; DS4210 Theology of Reconciliation and Forgiveness.
+- One (1) course will be taken in the student's own religious tradition.
+This course should include a research paper focused on some aspect of interreligious dialogue. - Three (3) courses will be taken in theory and method: DC 5210 Theology of Interreligious Dialogue; DC5003 History of Religions and DC5004 Comparative Theology; DS4210 Theology of Reconciliation and Forgiveness.